fulcrologic/fulcro-inspect/README.md

 To launch the inspector, use the `ctrl-f` keystroke on your keyboard (unless you changed the configuration to something else).

+## Chrome extension

+From version `2.2.0` and on, Fulcro inspect will run in some separated client.
+You can download the chrome devtool at: https://chrome.google.com/webstore/detail/fulcro-inspect/meeijplnfjcihnhkpanepcaffklobaal

 ### DB Tab

 The DB tab contains the state of the app.